Kingxukai/linux/Documentation/input/devices/joystick-parport.rst

 	  9   SNES mouse
 	===== =============================

-The exact type of the PSX controller type is autoprobed when used, so hot swapping should work (but is not recommended).
+The exact type of the woke PSX controller type is autoprobed when used, so hot swapping should work (but is not recommended).

 Should you want to use more than one of parallel ports at once, you can use